dgketchum/icosStationMap/readme.md

-## Create a world map Environmental Measurement Stations
+## Create a World Map with Environmental Measurement Stations

-#### You need only to run "stations.py" all information about the stations are
-downloaded directly from the respective metadata store and combined with layers stations.html
+#### You need only to run "stations.py".
+All information about the stations are downloaded directly from their respective metadata store and combined into one map.
+Each Network has its own Layer (top right pull down menu in stations.html).
+By default the map is stored locally to "stations.htlm".

+The following Networks are implemented sofar:

 - ICOS  Integrated Carbon Observation System
 	- [https://www.icos-ri.eu] [https://www.icos-.eu]